Migration of Managed Apple Devices to Relution

 Limitations & Notes

-- Devices that are not supervised via DEP or not listed in ABM/ASM must be re-enrolled manually — a factory reset may be required.
+- Devices that are not supervised and not assigned via DEP in ABM/ASM must be re-enrolled manually.

-- To enable migration under iOS 26, a grace period must be set in ASM/ABM.
-If the option is grayed out, migration is not available.
+- To enable migration in iOS 26, a migration deadline must be set in ASM/ABM.
+If the option is greyed out, migration is not available.

-- The migration option in ASM/ABM may appear only up to two days after updating to iOS 26.
+- The migration option in ASM/ABM may take up to two days to appear after the update to iOS 26.